cflamant/neural-stack/README.md

 ### General Code Structure
 The bulk of the code is in [`neural-stack/reverser.py`](neural-stack/reverser.py), with helper files [`dataloader.py`](neural-stack/dataloader.py) to load validation and test data, and [`gen_val_and_test.py`](neural-stack/gen_val_and_test.py) for generating this data.

-Parameters of specific runs are found in scripts in the `neural-stack/runs/` directory.
+Parameters of specific runs are found in scripts in the [`neural-stack/runs/`](neural-stack/runs/) directory.
 Specific runs can be launched as follows.
-Change directory into the root directory of this package (highest level `neural-stack/`).
+Change directory into the root directory of this package.
 Then, run the module as a script using

 `python -m neural-stack.runs.stack_64h_64e_1l_50b_Adam_1e-3`